bitrise-io/devcenter/_articles/reviews/frequent-android-issues.md

 Check out our [Android code signing guide](/code-signing/android-code-signing/android-code-signing-procedures/) for more information.

-## 6. "Signature mismatching" ??
+## 6. "Signature mismatching" ???? - error message

-VDT issue

 ### Error

-The "Signature mismatching" error implies that the app apk and the test apk have not been matched **with their right variant/filter**
+The "Signature mismatching" error implies that the app apk and the test apk have not been matched with their right code signing key, that is different keys have been used  for the app and for the debug APKs.
+In this case your virtual device test will not run and you will not have any results available on your Dashboard.

+Your app APK is signed with a release key (or with nothing) while your debug APK is signed with a debug key.
+Your goal is to have these two APKs signed with the same key.
+If they are signed with different keys, your build will fail.
+The bottom line is your app APK and your debug APK cannot be signed with different keys.

 ### Solution

-In `Gradle Runner` Step, you can use the `APK file include filter` and the `Test APK file include filter` step input fields to circumvent the mismatched signatures.

-1. Go to the `Export Config` section of `Gradle Runner` Step.
-2. Specify the filter.
-This filter is a standard find commands -path pattern, see: [http://linux.die.net/man/1/find](http://linux.die.net/man/1/find "http://linux.die.net/man/1/find") All APKs that have this filter in their file name will be copied to the Bitrise Deploy Directory.
+You have to match the build type with the Gradle Runner tasks of your app APK and your debug APK.

+assembleRelease and assembleDebugAndroidTest (two different types of APKs)

+assembleDebug and assembleDebugAndroidTest

 ## 7. "Invalid" ??

-VDT issue
+This is error is related to virtual device testing and might result in a completely blank Dashboard.

 ### Error

 If you get the "Invalid" error message in your build log, it is most likely related to virtual device test, meaning, it could not start the test.
 That's why you cannot see any test result in your Dashboard.
+It is related to the `assemble` Gradle task which generates all variants of your project, but using our filter option you can define which APK you want to export out of all generated variants.

 ### Solution

-Make sure you match the APKs based on their bundle IDs using the `Gradle Runner` step.
+Make sure you match the APKs based on their variant type using the `Gradle Runner` step.

+1. In `Gradle Runner` Step, you can use the `APK file include filter` and the `Test APK file include filter` step input fields to circumvent the mismatched signatures.
    1. Go to the `Export Config` section of `Gradle Runner` Step.
    2. Specify the filter.
 This filter is a standard find commands -path pattern, see: [http://linux.die.net/man/1/find](http://linux.die.net/man/1/find "http://linux.die.net/man/1/find") All APKs that have this filter in their file name will be copied to the Bitrise Deploy Directory.

-## 8. "Gitignored config.json file" ??
+## 8. "Gitignored config.json file"

 ### Error